microsoft/Tools-for-Health-Data-Anonymization/README.md

 ---

 **Tools for Health Data Anonymization** is an open-source project that helps anonymize healthcare data, on-premises or in the cloud, for secondary usage such as research, public health, and more.
 The project first released the anonymization of [FHIR](https://www.hl7.org/fhir/) data to open source on Friday, March 6th, 2020.
-Currently, it supports both FHIR data anonymization and DICOM data anonymization.
+Currently, it supports both **FHIR data anonymization** and **DICOM data anonymization**.

 The anonymization core engine uses a configuration file specifying different parameters as well as anonymization methods for different data-elements and datatypes.
 The repo contains a sample configuration file, which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/anonymization/index.html#safeharborguidance) method.
 You can modify or create your own configuration file as needed.